SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Segments/OrthogonalSegmentEditing/README.md

 #Orthogonal Segment Editing Sample

-This sample demonstrate how to perform orthogonal segment editing.
-Orthogonal thumbs allow you to adjust the length of adjacent segments by clicking and dragging it.
-When necessary, some segments are added or removed automatically, when dragging the segment.
-This is to maintain proper routing of orthogonality between segments.
+This sample demonstrates how to perform orthogonal segment editing.
+Orthogonal thumbs allow you to adjust the length of the adjacent segments by clicking and dragging it.
+When necessary, some segments are added or removed automatically when dragging the segment.
+This is to maintain proper routing of orthogonality between the segments..